 - Self-assessment test, to encourage and better assimilate contents

 - Individual tutoring sessions with faculty as to deepen their understanding of a specific, interesting and current area among the ones covered during the program.

 Practical period (3-4 months long)

-- Case studies: Once all contents from the first phase have been assimilated, students will have to solve a series of study cases (more complex and wider than those covered during the first phase) to prove that they are able to apply the acquired knowledge
+Case studies: Once they have assimilated all the knowledge of the teaching phase, students will have to carry out a series of real case studies (of a broader and more in-depth nature than those of the first phase) to accredit that they are capable of applying the knowledge they have acquired.

 - Law and consulting firms in all areas of law (commercial, civil, tax, labour, administrative, industrial and intellectual property, European law, public international, real estate, corporate, procedural, criminal or international trade, among others).

 - Legal departments of national and international companies

 - International organizations such as the European Union, the UN or the European Free Trade Association.

 - Other types of entities, such as foundations, that develop their activity in an international context.